 So there are issues even with standard user elevation and the real security boundary.
 That's life.
 It doesn't mean we should throw our hands up and ignore all security issues with standard user accounts, does it?
 So why are we doing that with limited-admin

 accounts when they are still what the majority of non-business users will use?

 It all boils down to making things difficult enough that they will not be exploited quickly or often.

 What the default settings are, and what users will actually put up with, also cannot be ignored.

 You can say people should change the defaults to be more secure but it's about as likely to happen for most users as people changing to Linux to be more secure.

-You can say that people should put up with the hassle of typing in a password five times in a row because they needed to move some data around in Program Files, but that's about as likely to happen as people disassembling every program they download to check for malicious code.
+You can say that people should put up with the hassle of typing in a password five times in a row because they needed to move some data around in Program Files, but that's about as likely to happen as people disassembling every program they download to check

 The situation we're in now is that the default settings have been made easy to bypass.
 That's not good.

 Edit: But if we do throw our hands up and give up on making limited-admin as secure as possible, let's admit that's what we've done and not inflict pointless UAC prompts on third-party software just for show.